ScradOWO/Assignment_project_1/README.md

 ## **1. System Architecture:**
 ### **Hardware:**
-- Nvidia Jetson nano, as mentioned in the project document
+- Nvidia Jetson nano, as mentioned in the project document.
 - A capable machine to install the above device in, with at least 16GB of ram for seamless training of the model and a 6/8 core CPU with an SSD.
 - A Camera which will be used to capture the images or videos of the operation area
 - A display to monitor and view the captured images/video and to provide real-time feedback